 2. 10% – 15% of the NYC parking tickets we analyzed during the past 5 years had defects on their face, entitling the defendant to an automatic dismissal

 3. An additional 40% of the parking tickets we analyzed were New York City parking tickets we beat.
 For example, Code 40, Fire Hydrant.
-The law prohibits parking within 15 feet of a fire hydrant; except when the operator remains behind the wheel and is ready to move his vehicle if requested to do so.
-Our customers complain about parking enforcement warriors issuing a summons, without requesting they move their vehicle.
-This is a parking ticket NYC you can fight and win.
+The law prohibits parking within 15 feet of a fire hydrant, except when the operator remains behind the wheel and is ready to move his vehicle if requested to do so.
+Our customers complain about parking enforcement warriors issuing a summons without requesting they move their vehicle.
+This is a parking ticket in NYC you can fight and win.

 If we superimposed our experience over the past 5 years analyzing parking tickets, on the number of parking tickets issued, and the revenue generated in the last fiscal year, 5M parking tickets were issued with defects or defenses, charging New York City parkers with $300M in fines and penalties they did not deserve.

 I think every business person would love to have a police department, towing companies, and ALJs to collect their revenue.
 Do you think that parking ticket warriors are instructed to do the right thing, be fair, and enforce the law when they are released behind enemy lines?
 Or, do you think they are given a quota of parking tickets to write?

 Parking ticket revenue in these troubled economic times is not a luxury.
 It’s revenue that is sorely needed.
 Police power versus business power?
 No wonder public perception is awful.

 1. Always check the face of your New York City parking ticket for defects, such as date/hour errors, location error, incorrect violation code and description, and absence of parking ticket enforcement warrior signature